mimblewimble/grin/doc/pow/pow.md

             * The cuckoo graph generator is initialised, which accepts as parameters:
                 * The hash of the potential block header, which is to be used as the key to a SIPHASH function that will generate pairs of locations for each node in the graph.
-                * The size of the graph (a concensus value).
+                * The size of the graph (a consensus value).
-                * An easiness value, (a concensus value) representing the M/N ratio described above denoting the probability of a solution appearing in the graph
+                * An easiness value, (a consensus value) representing the M/N ratio described above denoting the probability of a solution appearing in the graph
             * The Cuckoo Cycle detection algorithm tries to find a solution (i.e. a cycle of length 42) within the generated graph.